ajay24897/Moviezz/README.md

 The movie browsing app allows users to browse movies in various categories and provides movie information.

+Note - (Task to be implement are Search movies , Adding the toast message, unit testing, ui update )

 ### `Run app`
 - Clone or download the repo.
 - Install dependencies: yarn add